 Using a midline approach, sigmoid colectomy should be performed in above mentioned cases.
 Intraoperatively, resection of infarcted bowel should be performed without detorsion and with minimal manipulation to prevent release of endotoxin, bacteria and potassium from dying tissue and avoid perforation of the bowel.
 The decision to perform an isolated sigmoid colectomy versus a high anterior resection should be individualized.
 (Bettina Lieske, 2023; Garfinkle R, 2018).

 Symptomatic Meckel’s diverticula should be resected with primary closure of the small intestine.
 This may be done tangentially on the antimesenteric border with closure of the small intestine in a transverse fashion to avoid narrowing the lumen.
 Segmental resection of the intestine can also be carried out using an intestinal stapling device.
 It should be ensured to remove all the ectopic mucosa if present.
-If the lesion is resected for bleeding the intestinal mucosa should be inspected for the presence of an ulcer which will tend to recur at the junction of the ectopic gastric mucosa and normal bowel mucosa as well as the mesenteric side of the ileal lumen (Stallion A, 2001).
+If the lesion is resected for bleeding, the intestinal mucosa should be inspected for the presence of an ulcer, which will tend to recur at the junction of the ectopic gastric mucosa and normal bowel mucosa, as well as the mesenteric side of the ileal lumen (Stallion A, 2001).

 The treatment of asymptomatic Meckel’s diverticula encountered at laparotomy remains controversial.
-The data suggests that with the possible exception of male sex, there is no factor predictive of the development of symptoms in incidentally found Meckel’s.
-Taking into consideration the low morbidity and mortality associated with the resection and risk of complications in future from Meckel’s, the risk to benefit ratio favors the resection of Meckel’s when found incidentally unless absolutely contraindicated as in patients with omphalocele (Arnold JF et al., 1997; Cullen JJ et al 1994).
+The data suggest that, with the possible exception of male sex, there is no factor predictive of the development of symptoms in incidentally found Meckel’s.
+Taking into consideration the low morbidity and mortality associated with the resection and risk of complications in future from Meckel’s, the risk-to-benefit ratio favours the resection of Meckel’s when found incidentally, unless absolutely contraindicated, as in patients with omphalocele (Arnold JF et al., 1997; Cullen JJ et al, 1994).

 4. CONCLUSION

 This case highlights the diagnostic and therapeutic challenges of managing sigmoid volvulus in a young patient with an incidental Meckel’s diverticulum.
-This case underscores the importance of careful intraoperative assessment of entire bowel, as additional pathology may coexist.
+This case underscores the importance of careful intraoperative assessment of the entire bowel, as additional pathology may coexist.
 The incidental finding of Meckel’s diverticulum raises the important surgical dilemma of whether to resect.
-In this case taking into consideration the young age of patient, the male sex and the concomitant pathology requiring surgical intervention the decision to resect was appropriate.
+In this case, considering the patient's young age, male sex, and the concomitant pathology requiring surgical intervention, the decision to resect was appropriate.